libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 you can also now crop low and high.

-`composite` has been revised again to improve performance when compositing a set of small images on to a large image.
-Previously, all the small images were simply expanded to the size of the large image, and then the set of large images were composited.
-This became very slow if there were a large number of images to composite.
-It now has a culling system, so each output area only computes the input images that touch it.
-This can make it many times faster in some cases.
+`composite` has been revised again to improve performance when compositing a small image on to a large image.
+Previously, the small image was expanded to the size of the large image and then joined at every pixel.
+We've now added a culling system, so each output area only computes the input images that thouch it.
+This can give a huge speed up if you join many small images on to one large image.

 The `text` operator now supports justification.